Phone & WhatsApp: +66 96 916 3287

 Polyvagal Theory and the Path to Healing

-Polyvagal Theory, developed by Dr. Stephen Porges, explains how the nervous system shifts between states of safety and defense.
+The polyvagal Theory, developed by Dr. Stephen Porges, explains how the nervous system alternates between states of safety and defensiveness.
 It identifies three primary modes:

-Dysregulation often means being stuck in sympathetic arousal or dorsal shutdown.
-Healing involves practices that guide you back into the ventral vagal state, where restoration and connection are possible.
+Dysregulation often means being stuck in either sympathetic arousal or dorsal shutdown.
+Healing practices are designed to guide you back into the ventral vagal state, where restoration and connection are possible.

 Therapeutic Modalities for Nervous System Healing

-At Yatra Centre, we use a range of therapeutic approaches to help clients regulate their nervous systems.
-These therapies rebuild a sense of safety and teach the body how to exit survival mode.
+At Yatra Centre, we use a range of therapeutic approaches to help clients heal and balance their nervous systems.
+These therapies help refresh the mind and body’s cellular memory of what it feels like to be safe, and in so doing, to exit survival mode.

 Somatic Experiencing